For your brother was dead and has come back to life! He was lost, but now he is found!” Luke 15:32

 Or are you like the father?
 Are you willing to watch and wait patiently for someone who is lost?
 Are you willing to forgive and celebrate with heaven when he or she is found?

-Heed Jesus’ warning and do not be like the older brother because your spiritual narcissism will keep you from sharing in God’s joy.
-And you will very likely miss the big party.
+Heed Jesus’ warning and do not be like the older brother because your spiritual narcissism will keep you from sharing in God’s joy, and you will very likely miss the big party.
 Remember, Jesus said not everyone will enter the kingdom of heaven.
 We never want to hear Jesus say, “I never knew you; depart from Me, you who practice lawlessness (Matthew 7:23).”

 Endeavor not to be like the older brother.
 Choose today to humble yourself and seek God’s will.
 Join Him in His pursuit of the lost.
 The celebration that follows is sure to be beautiful.
 Not just here and now but for eternity.